DaveCaulfield/Zapp/README.md

 - Audio icons allow the user to turn the music off and on.
 - The Play button allows the user to start the game.
 - The reset button allows the user to reset the game at any point.
-- The infoirmation icon opens a modal giving game instructions to the user.
+- The information icon opens a modal providing game instructions to the user.
 - The home icon returns to user to the landing page.
 - All buttons and icons change background colour to white when hovered on.
 - All buttons and icons are clear and easily understood by the user makng it an immediately intuitive experience.